MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- easer to manage EC2
 	- does not support trusts
 - **AD Connector**
   - directory **gateway for on-premises AD**
   - avoid caching information in the cloud
+    - if using with SSO, does not cache user information; only forwards to on-premise AD
   - allow on-premise users to log in to AWS using AD
+    - join EC2 instances to existing AD domain
   - useful for on-premise applications
-	- join EC2 instances to existing AD domain
   - scale across multiple AD connectors
 - Cloud Directory
 	- directory-based store for developers
 	- use cases: org charts